-- ► Redundant array of independent memory (RAIM) for protection at the dynamic random access memory (DRAM), DIMM, and memory channel levels - ► Maximum of 248 GB of user configurable memory with a maximum of 320 GB of physical memory (with a maximum of 248 GB configurable to a single logical partition) - One memory port for each PU chip; up to two independent memory ports per processor drawer - ► Asymmetrical memory size and DRAM technology across drawers - Kev storage - Storage protection key array kept in physical memory - Storage protection (memory) key is also kept in every L2 and L3 cache directory entry - Large (8 GB) fixed-size HSA eliminates having to plan for an HSA
+- Redundant array of independent memory (RAIM) for protection at the DRAM, DIMM, and memory channel level - ► Maximum of 3.0 TB of user configurable memory with a maximum of 3840 GB of physical memory (with a maximum of 1 TB configurable to a single logical partition) - ► One memory port for each PU chip; up to three independent memory ports per book - Asymmetrical memory size and DRAM technology across books - Key storage - ► Storage protection key array kept in physical memory - ► Storage protection (memory) key is also kept in every L2 and L3 cache directory entry - ► Large (16 GB) fixed-size HSA eliminates having to plan for HSA

-1.3.4 Processor drawer
+1.4.4 Processor cage

-This section highlights new characteristics in the processor drawer.
+This section highlights new characteristics in the processor cage.

-SCM technology
+MCM technology

-The z114 is built on a proven superscalar microprocessor architecture.
-In each processor drawer, there are three SCMs.
-Two SCMs have one PU chip each and one SCM has an SC chip.
+The z196 is built on a proven superscalar microprocessor architecture.
+In each book there is one MCM.
+The MCM has six PU chips and two SC chips.
 The PU chip has four cores, with either three or four cores active, which can be characterized as CPs, IFLs, ICFs, zIIPs, zAAPs, or SAPs.
-The z114 is an air-cooled system using an evaporator/heat sink and a modular refrigeration unit (MRU) and air backup.
+Two MCM sizes are offered, which are 20 or 24 cores.